physiozoo/physiozoo.github.io/_pages/about.md

   processing code.

-- **Open-source collaborative platform**: Both the source code and documentation is not only freely available, it's also easy to modify and update using git and GitHub.
+- **Open-source collaborative platform**: Both the source code and documentation are not only freely available, they're also easy to modify and update using git and GitHub.

 ## How to contribute?